johnfelleman/pif-cr-ext/help-me-sam/help_me_sam/README.txt

 Together, they tie the usdsJsHelper to SAM (sam.gov, the 'System for Award Management') These files are to be maintained by people with an understanding of the SAM application domain.

 Within samHelper, there are three types of file.
-At the moment, there is only one file of each type.
 A. Connector files provide a glue-layer between the usdsJs application-agnostic code and the application-specific behavior of sam.gov.
 Code which identifies an application page or a field on a page and tags it with a unique name is an example of glue code.